MaslowCorporation/steam-uevr-wheel/README.md

 Okay !
 Now, you need to download and add the `VRHands` UEVR plugin to your UEVR game folder.

-Download the `VRHands.dll` file from the [Releases page of steam-uevr-wheel](https://github.com/MaslowCorporation/steam-uevr-wheel/releases) ,
+Download the `VRHands.dll` and `libzmq-mt-gd-4_3_5.dll` files from the [Releases page of steam-uevr-wheel](https://github.com/MaslowCorporation/steam-uevr-wheel/releases) ,

 Open your `UEVRInjector.exe` as admin, and click on `Open Global Dir` .
 It will open a File Explorer to the location where the UEVR game folders are.
-Locate the `GameFolder` folder, and copy paste your `VRHands.dll` file inside the `GameFolder/plugins` folder.
+Locate the `GameFolder` folder, and copy paste your `VRHands.dll` and `libzmq-mt-gd-4_3_5.dll` files inside the `GameFolder/plugins` folder.
 (NOTE: GameFolder is the name of the folder of your UEVR game)

 Mission accomplished ;-) You have installed everything needed to use VR motion controls for cars/trucks/boats !